gatherspiel/.github/profile/README.md

 # Development

 The goal of this project is to build a non commercial open source platform to help people organize and host in person board game events.
+The platform will consist of the following parts.
-The backend will also have an open API that other specialized websites can use to list and manage events.
+- An open API that other specialized websites can use to list and manage events.
+- A zero dependency JavaScript UI framework designed for in person event listing websites.

 As a starting point, the project has a site specific for board games in the Washington, DC area, https://dmvboardgames.com/.